-Pork noodle stir fry with zingy Szechuan pepper, lots of ginger & spinach is the perfect quick & nutritious recipe for a quick dinner.
+Pork noodle stir fry with zingy Szechuan pepper, and lots of fiery ginger and spinach is the perfect quick and nutritious recipe for dinner.

 Quick and Easy Zingy Pork Stir Fry

-The combination of lots of fiery ginger like this chicken with ginger and spring onion recipe and the fizz of Szechuan pepper make sure that this 20 minute wonder is as memorable as it is fast!
+The combination of lots of fiery ginger, like this chicken with ginger and spring onion recipe and the fizz of Szechuan pepper makes sure that this 25-minute wonder is as memorable as it is fast!

 This recipe is light and is just as good as a summer fakeaway as it is for a winter warmer.